d-kja/node-ignite-2023/api-solid/README.md

 - [x] Should be able get the data of a specific user

 - [x] Should be able to check-in with the application (_`linked with the first BR`_)
+- [x] Should be able to get the check-ins history of a user
-- [ ] Should be able to get the total check-ins of a user
+- [x] Should be able to get the total check-ins of a user
-- [ ] Should be able to validate the check-in of a user
+- [x] Should be able to validate the check-in of a user
 - [x] Should be able to check-in with a specific gym

 - [x] Should be able to register a new gym
-- [ ] Should be able to search for available nearby gyms
+- [x] Should be able to search for available nearby gyms
-- [ ] Should be able to search for gyms by querying their name
+- [x] Should be able to search for gyms by querying their name

 ## BRs (Business rules)